youssefm/limited-grades/README.md

 # To Do

-- Fix modal on mobile, add card image back to mobile?
+- add card image back to mobile?
 - Hover over for detailed stat descriptions
 - Search feature?
 - Start filters all off